RedCrewOS/open-qr-standard/profiles/core-profile.md

 ### Offer Info Endpoint

-An API used to obtain information about the Offer associated with a nominated QR ID.
+An API used to obtain information about the Offer associated with a nominated Offer ID.

 #### HTTP Method